gvwilson/sensibleadventures/nardica/nardica.md

 Iffy sat up,
 waved the lights on,
-and picked up the square piece of tech Ignacio had given her.
+and picked up the square of tech.
-It was obvious what she had to do.
+How could she not have seen it before?
 There and there together and then there, two presses and a third, and *pop!*